devos10/Compilers_Team8/Parser&STD/Readme.md

 The *Parser* receives a sequence of tokens from the lexer and builds an **Abstract Syntax Tree (AST)**, verifying the syntactic structure and performing semantic checks (such as type checking and variable declarations).

 This project includes:
-- A **Lexer** that tokenizes the input source code.
+- A **Lexer** that tokenizes the input source code, including support for function declarations and calls.
-- A **Recursive Descent Parser** that constructs the AST and performs semantic analysis (type checking, variable declaration, etc.).
+- A **Recursive Descent Parser** that constructs the AST and performs semantic analysis (type checking, variable declaration, function analysis, etc.).
+- **Function detection** that identifies both function declarations/definitions and function calls.

 ---